dataorchestration/zappa-deploys/README.md

 Intension of this repo is to make zappa deployment agnostic of your machine
-Lambda are are deployed on docker based on lambdaci in aws, we are building stuff on that
+Lambda are  deployed on docker based on lambdaci in aws, we are building stuff on that

 Steps to achieve this

-1) this will create a docker image name zappa on your machine
+1) this will create a docker image name zappashell on your machine

 ```bash
 docker build -t zappashell -f zappa-dockerfile .